Skip to content

 Lisbon is a great city to explore on foot.
 If you have 2 days in Lisbon, it would be wise to stay pretty central so you can walk to almost everything you want to see.

-Baixa, Chiado, and Bairro Alto are the three centrally located neighborhoods that I stay in each time I visit Lisbon.
+Baixa, Chiado, and Bairro Alto are the three centrally located neighborhoods I stay in each time I visit Lisbon.
 These neighborhoods make the perfect home base for exploring Lisbon for two days.

 Below are some of my favorite lodging options for a 2-day stay in Lisbon.
 These options are all conveniently located and priced from budget-friendly to splurge-worthy.